Hannalysis/winds-of-change/README.md

 ⚠️ <i>Note: Due to the file size of the wind-data, that csv (and the raw files) are not available inside the repo at present</i>

+# <h3><u>MS1.5</u> - In Progress</h3>

+- ✔️ Refactor the project hierarchy
+- ✔️ Adjust the script outputs to match the new structure [- See Data Pipeline](#etl-pipeline)
+- Add CLI implementation for the ETL process

 ## Future Milestones

 <h3><u>MS2</u></h3>

-- Sanity checking the data inside the SQL db; that both the foreign key relationships are intact, and that the data is accurate and consistent
+- Sanity check the data inside the SQL db; that both the foreign key relationships are intact, and that the data is accurate and consistent
-- Creating relevant SQL queries that can be visualised with both the df and folium to display on the front-end
+- Create relevant SQL queries that can be visualised with dfs and folium to display on the front-end

 <h3><u>MS3</u></h3>

 - An additional layer (toggle) to show the current wind farm locations
-- Increasing the Dataset scope: Locating data for villages, and offshore locations around the UK
+- Increase the Dataset scope: Locating data for villages, and offshore locations around the UK
-- Increasing the Dataset size to account for current and accumulative data to aid for predictions for future wind conditions
+- Increase the Dataset size to account for current and accumulative data to aid for predictions for future wind conditions
 - Implement a machine learning library (ie scikit) to aid future wind speed predictions

 ## Author